For fall semester admission, all application materials submitted by: January 5

 - Applicants should not complete the optional video supplement on Page 7 of the online application.
 The optional video supplement will not be considered by the admissions committee.

-To be considered for regular admission status in the program, a student must hold a bachelor's degree and have earned at least a B (3.0) grade-point average in previous academic work.
+To be considered for admission, a student must hold a bachelor's degree.
 The Office of Graduate Studies requires applicants, international or domestic, whose native language is not English to demonstrate English proficiency.
 Please review Graduate Studies' English Proficiency Requirements webpage for additional information.

 All applicants to the Kress Foundation Department of Art History graduate program will be considered on a competitive basis for departmental and university scholarships/fellowships and Graduate Teaching Assistant (GTA) and Graduate Assistant (GA) positions.
 No separate application is required to be considered for funding; the department makes decisions based upon information provided in the graduate applications.